-“It happens all the time, especially if you live in the basement or a first floor apartment,” Eddie Marco of Brooklyn Pest Control told Gothamist.
+“It happens all the time, especially if you live in the basement or a first floor apartment,” Eddie Marco, owner of Brooklyn Pest Control, told Gothamist.
 “The pipe is empty, the rat crawls through the pipe and up over the hump and into the porcelain.
 And he can’t get back out.”
 Vector control in Portland, Oregon reportedly receives 10 to 15 calls a year from residents who have found rats, alive and dead, in their toilets.
 Marco’s advice: If you find a rat in your toilet bowl, flush it down—and if it gets into your apartment, call the experts to deal with it.

-It’s less scary than finding a snake or rat, but it’s probably still pretty disconcerting see a frog hanging out in your toilet bowl.
-It happens to lots of people: Googling “frog in toilet” yields nearly 1.2 million results.
+It’s less scary than finding a snake or rat, but it’s probably still pretty disconcerting to see a frog hanging out in your toilet bowl.
+It happens to lots of people: Googling “frog in toilet” yields millions of results.
 One Florida resident found enough frogs in his toilet that he wrote in to the Tampa Bay Times for advice: “How does a frog (of a pretty good size) get in the toilet?
 We had one a number of years ago and then again just Sunday.”
 The newspaper recommended putting a mesh screen over the toilet vent and keeping lights off at night (keeping them on would attract bugs and, therefore, potentially frogs).

 Rats aren’t the only rodents to pop up in toilet bowls.
 In 2008, a writer for Tallahassee magazine recounted what happened when her cats tipped her off to a squirrel in the toilet, and in 2010, a woman in Edmond, Oklahoma, discovered a squirrel splashing around in the bowl.
 It took two officers several minutes to “apprehend” the creature—which jumped out of the toilet and ran around the bathroom—and release it in a local park.
 And in 2013, Winnipeg resident Angela Campbell heard loud sounds coming from her toilet.
 “I was envisioning ... monsters,” she told the Winnipeg Free Press.
 Instead, she found a very smelly squirrel, “caked with whatever was inside the pipes, from wherever it was coming from.”
 Campbell didn’t freak out, though; instead, she removed the sad, weak little squirrel, cleaned it up in her bathtub, and set it free.